dinhngocdung/easyengine-notes/content/notes/deploying.md

 ## Installing EasyEngine 4

-EasyEngine 4 can be installed on any operating system as long as Docker, Docker Compose, and PHP are available.
-However, in this guide, I will assume Debian 12 (as the development team tests it on Debian/Ubuntu).
+EasyEngine 4 can be installed on any operating system as long as it has **Docker/Docker Compose and PHP** installed.
+However, for **Ubuntu/Debian specifically, EasyEngine provides an easy installer that also sets up the necessary dependencies**.
+Here, I'm assuming the use of **Debian 12**, which is what the development team uses for testing (on Debian/Ubuntu).

 **Install with a single command**